-Communicating with parents is a challenge.
-There's the goal of keeping parents informed about what is going on in the classroom as well as the goal of giving them the tools or advice they need to support their children.
+Communicating with parents can be a challenge.
+You want to keep parents informed about what is going on in the classroom as well as provide them the tools or advice they need to support their children at home.
 Creating relationships with parents takes considerable effort and dedication from teachers as well as administrators.

 For example, when is the best time of day to call?
 Would it be better to text?
 What should I say first?
 Do they speak English?
 Do they have a positive opinion of the school?
 Communicating with parents and fostering engagement is important for student success.
 However, language barriers, socio-economic barriers, parents' education level and self-esteem all play a part in how your messages are received.